Rougga: History

 The 6th century was a time of great affluence for the town, with a golden solidi coin hoard testifying to this wealth.
-The town appears on the Roman Tabula Peutingeriana road map By the 7th century there is evidence of fortified housing, though pottery remains indicate a continuance of occupation to the 10th century, well after the Muslim conquest of the Maghreb.
+The town appears on the Roman Tabula Peutingeriana road map.
+By the 7th century there is evidence of fortified housing, though pottery remains indicate a continuance of occupation to the 10th century, well after the Muslim conquest of the Maghreb.
 The Roman town was sacked by Ibn Sa'd in 647 AD.
 A Berber population moved in following the Islamic conquest and used the Roman building materials for other settlements.

 Ecclesiastical history

-The city was also the seat of an ancient bishopric, like many suffragan of the Metropolitan of Carthage, in the papal sway, like most also destined to fade, presumably at the advent of Islam.
+The city was also the seat of an ancient bishopric, like many suffragan of the Metropolitan of Carthage, in the papal sway, and like most also destined to fade, presumably at the advent of Islam.